meilisearch/meilisearch/milli/src/update/word_prefix_pair_proximity_docids/readme.md

 I illustrate a simplified version of the algorithm to create the word-prefix-pair-proximity database below:

-1. ==Outer loop:== First, we iterate over each word pair and its proximity:
+1. **Outer loop:** First, we iterate over each word pair and its proximity:
 ```
 word1    : good
 word2    : dog
 proximity: 3
 ```
-2. ==Inner loop:== Then, we iterate over all the prefixes of `word2` that are in the list of sorted prefixes.
+2. **Inner loop:** Then, we iterate over all the prefixes of `word2` that are in the list of sorted prefixes.
 And we insert the key (`prefix`, `proximity`) and the value (`docids`) to a sorted map which we call the “batch”.
 For example, at the end of the first inner loop, we may have:
 ```
 Outer loop 1:
 ------------------------------